Mousse Cheesecake with Berries

 Last weekend, my sister-in-law, Iman, celebrated her birthday.
 When I asked her what cake would she like me to make for the occasion, she refused to say so as not to bother me.
 I asked her again and she refused kindly yet again.
 So I asked her what kinds of cake she liked and finally she answered me.
 That’s how it works in my family.
 We don’t hear “No”.
 We only hear the “Yes” hiding somewhere between “No thanks” and “Absolutely not”.

 So what kinds of cake does she like?
 Cheesecakes mainly, with strawberries, raspberries or blueberries.
 Yey!
 I love cheesecakes too.
 A picture of my mom’s blueberry cheesecake came to mind.
 I decided to make a similar cake but in a more modern style.
-A small entremet cake, rich with flavors and textures, just like I learned at my pastry school.
+A small entremet cheesecake, rich with flavors and textures, just like I learned at my pastry school.

 Somehow, the chaos in my mom’s cheesecake showed up in this cake too.
-When you cut the cake, the red color of the berries starts to trickle down the cake and makes the whole thing look like a crime scene.
-But the cake keeps its form and is to my taste (and Iman’s taste too).
+When you cut the cheesecake, the red color of the berries starts to trickle down the cake and makes the whole thing look like a crime scene.
+But the cheesecake keeps its form and is to my taste (and Iman’s taste too).
 I should probably reduce the amount of liquids in the insert next time.

 Fresh raspberries and blueberries are not cheap around here.
-So I only used them as decoration on top of the cake.
+So I only used them as decoration on top of the cheesecake.
 I made berry puree from frozen berries you can get in any grocery store.

 16 g gelatin powder